 Kate Pullinger writes novels, short stories, and digital fiction, including multimedia interactive collaborative works.
-Her most recent work, a ghost story for the smartphone that personalises itself to every reader, Breathe, was a collaboration with Editions at Play and the Ambient Literature Research Project; it was shortlisted for the 2018 New Media Writing Prize.
+Her most recent novel, Forest Green was published by Doubleday Canada in August 2020.
+A ghost story for the smartphone that personalises itself to every reader, Breathe, was a collaboration with Editions at Play and the Ambient Literature Research Project; it was shortlisted for the 2018 New Media Writing Prize.
 Jellybone, a media-rich novel for smartphones, was published in autumn 2017 (Oolipo).
 Her novel, Landing Gear was published in 2014 (Doubleday Random House/ Touchstone Simon and Schuster); it was longlisted for Canada Reads in 2016.
 The novel expands and augments the story of her digital work, Flight Paths.
 The Mistress of Nothing won the Governor General's Award for Fiction in 2009, Canada's oldest and most prestigious literary prize; it was longlisted for both the Giller Prize and the Dublin IMPAC Award.
+See Kate's website for her other books and works of digital media.

 In 2014, Kate Pullinger created a digital war memorial to mark the centenary of the beginning of World War One.
 Letter to an Unknown Soldier, co-created by theatre-maker and novelist Neil Bartlett, invited people to write a letter to the unknown soldier who stands on Platform One of Paddington Station.
 More than 22,000 people responded and all their letters are collected on the WWI Centenary Art Commissions website.
 An edited selection of the letters was published in book form the same year.

-Her digital fiction, Inanimate Alice, has won numerous prizes and accolades and has become a leading title in the field of digital literacy and pedagogy; episode 6, The Last Gas Station, won Honorable Mention for The Robert Coover Award for Electronic Literature in 2016.
+Her digital fiction, Inanimate Alice, has won numerous prizes and accolades and has become a leading title in the field of digital literacy and pedagogy; episode six, The Last Gas Station, won Honorable Mention for The Robert Coover Award for Electronic Literature in 2016.

 Kate Pullinger grew up in Canada, dropped out of McGill University when she was 19, then travelled, read, wrote, and started a family before re-entering academic life in 2007 when she became a Reader in Creative Writing and New Media at De Montfort University, where she completed a PhD by Published Works.
 Kate has been at Bath Spa University since 2012.